 Q5.
 Is there a reputation risk of banking in the jurisdiction?

 Stereotypes extend to your banking activities as well.
 Your clients and partners will look at you differently, depending on where you bank.
 Countries like Belize, Seychelles, Cayman, and Panama carry negative connotations.
 This is especially true for people from developed countries.
 When it comes to business, make sure the jurisdiction you bank in doesn’t negatively impact you.

-In fact, you might find that best jurisdictions for you don’t get the best scores across the board.
+In fact, you might find that the best jurisdictions for you don’t get the best scores across the board.
 But that’s okay, as long as you make an informed decision and weigh the risks.

 For instance, many people find that Andorra is a great starting point for private banking.
-Andorra offers world class private banking at a fraction of what it costs in Switzerland.
+Andorra offers world-class private banking at a fraction of what it costs in Switzerland.

 But, Andorra has a much smaller GDP than the total amount of deposits.
-This makes it susceptible if there was ever a sector wide banking shock.
+This makes it susceptible if there was ever a sector-wide banking shock.
 GlobalBanks Insiders can read more in our Andorra Banking Report in the GlobalBanks Library.

 Likewise, Georgia has become a favorite banking jurisdiction for digital nomads and entrepreneurs.
-But Georgia has not yet signed any information sharing agreements.
+But Georgia has not yet signed any information-sharing agreements.

 This could result in the jurisdiction getting targeted by international regulators.
 Resulting in investigations or bank closures as we have seen elsewhere.
 GlobalBanks Insiders can read more about banking in Georgia in our Georgia Banking Report.